mesoscopic/micro/README.md

 ## Roadmap

-The current goal is **v0.0.0**, a proof of concept of the early-game.

-Here's what still needs to be done to achieve that, roughly in the order I intend to focus on it:
+**v0.0.0**, a "proof-of-concept" version, has been released, but is of course very incomplete.

+A patch **v0.0.1** might come soon, but more likely the next version will be **v0.1.0**, in which I'll focus on adding more content to the world and fleshing out the early-game.

+Here's what's planned for **v0.1.0**, roughly in order of importance:
-- More world features
+- More features
+- A healing rework
-- Settings menu
+- More/better upgrades

-Soon after that, a lot more is planned, including:

-- **Balancing** (much-needed at the moment)
 - More biomes
-- More features
 - More enemies

+Here's what's planned for the future, roughly in the order of when I plan to work on it:
+- Balancing
-- More upgrades
+- More \*insert thing there will be multiple of here\*
+- Abilities
 - Bosses
+- A final superboss for each world
-- Abilities
+- Metaupgrades, etc.

-Since there is currently no stable version, 1 commit = 1 beta (or tiny hotfix).

-So, whatever you download from the build folder is the current beta.

-When **v0.0.0** releases, I will move to a more traditional 1 commit = 1 feature and use git tags and all that.